sundevista/local-quotes/README.md

 - `2M` - equals 2 months
 - `1y` - equals 1 year

+## ⏫ Future updates
+You can see what I am doint at the moment [here](https://github.com/users/ka1tzyu/projects/1).
+If you want some feature to be made first, like the first message in this feature's issue, I'll pay attention.

 ## ℹ️ Help
 If you have any question, feature idea, or you caught a bug, you can create [Issue](https://github.com/ka1tzyu/local-quotes/issues) and discuss it with me.
 I'm beginner so if you have more experience you can also do [Pull Request](https://github.com/ka1tzyu/local-quotes/pulls.com).

-You can see what I am doint at the moment in this [project](https://github.com/users/ka1tzyu/projects/1).

 If you want to donate, you can use it: